luciavulcano/alexie-backend/README.md

     activate.bat
 your env is created and active to run the project

+so, you need to go to the folder you cloned the project

+install the libs
+  - pip install -r requirements.txt

 populate the db
   - python manage.py makemigrations
   - python manage.py migrate